craftcms/docs/docs/5.x/reference/twig/tags.md

 ### When to Use `{% cache %}` Tags

-You should use `{% cache %}` tags any time you’ve got a template that’s causing a lot of database queries, or you’re doing something very computationally expensive with Twig.
+You should use `{% cache %}` tags when a template requires many database queries, or you’re doing something very computationally expensive with Twig.
+Some examples include…

-Here are some examples of when to use them:

-- A big list of entries
-- A Matrix field loop, where some of the blocks have relational fields on them, adding their own additional database queries to the page
+- N+1 queries: Lists of elements or other records for which [eager-loading](../../development/eager-loading.md) is not possible.
+- Other complex queries: Sections of pages that involve expensive database queries or post-processing, like sums, averages, etc.
-- Whenever you’re pulling in data from another site
+- External data: Pulling in data from a remote source, like a JSON endpoint or RSS feed.

 There are also some cases where it’s _not_ a good idea to use them:

-- Don’t use them to cache static text; that will be more expensive than simply outputting the text.
-- You can’t use them outside of top-level `{% block %}` tags within a template that extends another.
+- Static text: retrieving text from the cache is slower than just outputting it.
+- Logic: anything outside a `{% block %}` tag can’t be cached.
+Variables set inside a `cache` tag won't be available to the surrounding template when the output is retrieved from the cache.
+- Shuffled content: If the order of items on a page should be randomized each time the page is loaded, don’t cache it.

+Depending on your project’s infrastructure and [cache configuration](../config/app.md#cache), it may take more time to read a value from the cache than it would to regenerate it.
+If the cache tag does not affect response times, profile your templates in the debug toolbar to find your bottleneck.

 ::: tip
-The `{% cache %}` tag detects ungenerated [image transform](../../development/image-transforms.md) URLs within it.
-When it finds any, it holds off caching the template until the next request so those temporary image URLs aren’t cached.
+The `{% cache %}` tag detects un-generated [image transform](../../development/image-transforms.md) URLs within it and holds off caching the template until the next request so those temporary image URLs aren’t cached.
 :::

+To cache scalar values that don’t benefit from the cache tag’s automatic invalidation, you can use Craft’s caching API directly via `craft.app.cache`.

 ## `css`